Find Nursing & Retirement Homes in Maine

 Search 100 nursing homes, retirement homes and skilled nursing facilities

-There are 100 licensed nursing homes in Maine for 2019.
-From this page you can locate a retirement facility or nursing home near you in Maine and get help with skilled nursing as well as short-term rehabilitation or general daily assistance.
-For older adults in Maine who need 24/7 nursing care services or need a retirement facility, locate the right facility in Maine by searching or browsing our listings.
+There are 100 licensed nursing homes in Maine for 2020.
+From this page you can locate a retirement facility or nursing home near you in Maine and get help with skilled nursing as well as short-term rehabilitation or general daily help.
+For older adults in Maine who need 24/7 nursing care services or need a retirement home, locate the right facility in Maine by searching or browsing our listings.

 If you have a loved one that is elderly or disabled, you may find that they need to move into one of the many nursing homes in Maine.
 There are a variety of long-term care facilities in Maine that could be a great fit for your loved one.
 If you are looking into a nursing home for a senior citizen in your life, you should find great information in this guide that helps you to learn all that you need to know about Maine’s many retirement homes.